 Explore the open ocean around County Mayo’s Achill Island on a guided kayaking adventure with Achill Surf from Golden Strand to Silver Strand across the aquamarine waters of Keem Strand.

+Ready to hit the waves?
 Surfers should head straight to Bundoran in County Donegal – a waterside haven known fondly as Ireland’s surf capital.
-For the perfect blend of saltwater fun and music be sure to book tickets for Sea Sessions festival in June.

 Explore Northern Ireland

 Over 100 years ago, engineers created the Gobbins in County Antrim – a clifftop trail that brings you as close to walking on water as you could ever hope to be.
 And who could resist the allure of the mystical Giant’s Causeway?
 This cascading valley of hexagonal basalt columns is a UNESCO World Heritage Site for good reason.